wiktorwojcik112/hier/README.md

 At this moment, adding fields is unsupported.

 # Blocks
 Blocks are made of expressions between curly brackets - { and }.
 The difference between them and lists is that blocks do not evaluate immediately.
-This means, that to run a block, you will need to put it as a expression for a function, that executes blocks, for example if, run and while.
+This means, that to run a block, you will need to put it as a expression for a function, that executes blocks, for example if, run or while.
 Blocks also have this property, that they evaluate to the last expression in it, so { (+ 1 2) (+ 5 6) } will evaluate to a value 11.
 All blocks always create new scopes.

 # Properties
 Properties can mean either "methods" or a property of a structure.
 If it appears at the beginning of a list, it will convert to a function with object as the first argument (look: lists).
 If it appears later, it will convert to a get function call, for example, (print a.b) will convert to (print (get a b)), which will get property b from object a.

 # Variables
-In Hier, you declare and assign variables using (@variable_name value_expression) syntax.
+In Hier, you declare a variable using (@variable_name value_expression) syntax.
+Two variables with the same name can't exist in the same scope (block).
 You can get value of the variable by just using its identifier in a list further than first argument, for example, (print variable_name).
 If variable doesn't exist, Hier returns null.
-This behaviour may change and declaration might be introduced due to possible issues with this syntax.
-You can't change the value of a variable outside current block (this may also change) and assignment of variable always creates a new variable in current block.
+You can use (=name value) to assign a new value to variable.

 # Subscripts
 Subscript is made by appending [value] to an expression.
 The value can be an identifier, a number, a block, a list and a string.
 Subscripts are converted like properties to a get function call, for example, (print array[0]) gets converted to (print (get array 0)).